-The maximum harmonic limits for electrical equipment shall be in accordance with IEEE 519 to limit the maximum individual frequency voltage harmonic to 3% of the fundamental frequency and the voltage Total Harmonic Distortion (THD) to 5% on the utility side of the PCC.
-In addition, any voltage fluctuation resulting from the connection of the customer's energy producing equipment to the utility system must not exceed the limits defined by the maximum permissible voltage fluctuations border line of visibility curve.
-This requirement is necessary to minimize the adverse voltage effect upon other customers on the utility system.
+The maximum harmonic limits for electrical equipment shall be in accordance with the latest version of IEEE Std 519 IEEE Recommended Practices and Requirements for Harmonic Control in Electric Power Systems to limit the maximum individual frequency voltage harmonic to 3% of the fundamental frequency and the total harmonic distortion (THD) to 5% on the utility side of the PCC.
+Mitigation measures necessary to comply with these requirements shall at the generator-owner's expense.